 If you’re going to deduct an expense, make sure you have the receipt to support it.
 This will protect you in case of an audit.
 It helps to organize digital folders by property and by year.

-For example, if you buy maintenance materials, you should simply save the receipt to the 123 Main St (2020) folder.
-Then, in case of an audit, you know exactly where to find all of your receipts.
+For example, if you buy maintenance materials, you should simply save the receipt to a folder specifically dedicated to each property.
+In case of an audit, you know exactly where to find all of your receipts pertaining to a certain property.

 As stated, the IRS may audit you if you claim real estate professional status.
 If you can’t document that you’ve met the requirements, don’t make this election.